- Search The Registry

 *Norman W. Forgue was born on this date in 1904.
 He was a Black printer, publisher, and author.

 With the assistance of his Uncle Lou, Forgue got his apprentice card in Franklin Union No. 16 and began rotating to print shops around Chicago.
-In 1919, Forgue applied for a job in the switchboard department of Western Electric but landed in their pressroom, where he was enticed by a possible bonus to print thousands of envelopes on an 8x12 Chandler & Price press.
-When the so-called reward turned out to be thousands of more envelopes, he joined the Navy and ended up in their print shop.
+In 1919, Forgue applied for a job in the switchboard department of Western Electric but landed in their pressroom, where a possible bonus enticed him to print thousands of envelopes on an 8x12 Chandler & Price press.
+When the so-called reward was thousands of more envelopes, he joined the Navy and ended up in their print shop.
 In the 1920s, Forgue returned to Chicago.

 He began as a compositor at Book Press and quickly rose in the ranks to foreman and superintendent.
 During this time, Forgue became acquainted with fine printing.
-He began The Black Cat Press in 1932 to publish fine press keepsakes and booklets it continued to release titles for decades, including his 1954 autobiographical essay, Poorer Richard: An Almanac Long after Franklin.
-In 1937, Forgue established Normandie House to manage the production of full-length books, and in 1939 he began The Norman Press with Frederick Ryder.
+He began The Black Cat Press in 1932 to publish fine press keepsakes and booklets.
+It released decades-long titles, including his 1954 autobiography, Poorer Richard: An Almanac Long after Franklin.
+In 1937, Forgue established Normandie House to manage the production of full-length books, and in 1939, he began The Norman Press with Frederick Ryder.

-Located at 510 N Dearborn, The Norman Press specialized in book design and typography but also produced an assortment of commercial services.
+Located at 510 N Dearborn, The Norman Press specializes in book design and typography and produces various commercial services.
 In 1974, The Norman Press joined Schori Press in Evanston.
-Other ventures included his direction of a jazz and blues music label, Stepheny Records (named after his daughter) at 1800 Asbury Avenue, Evanston, Illinois.
+Other ventures included his direction of a jazz and blues music label, Stepheny Records (named after his daughter), at 1800 Asbury Avenue, Evanston, Illinois.
 According to a 2014 blog by his daughter, Stepheny Forgue Houghtlin, Norman W. Forgue died in 1983.